milena912/milena912/README.md

 ```
 Expected Result 200 response code.

+###ERRORS

+Error 1

-If you try to add deughter organization to be parent, sql error will be returned
+If you try to add deughter organization to be parent, sql error will be returned.

-Example to get error
+Example to get error 1
 ```json
 {
     "org_name": "Paradise Island",